Burma campaign: Japanese invasion of India 1944

 By the end of the first week in April, IV Corps had concentrated in the Imphal plain.
-The Japanese launched several offensives during the month, which were repulsed.
-At the start of May, Slim and Scoones began a counter-offensive against the Japanese 15th Division north of Imphal.
+The Japanese launched several offensives during the month.
+Despite their efforts, they could not hold onto any gains made for long and suffered heavy casualties.
+The INA during this time served to back up the 15th Division, however aside from an INA contingent under Col. Shaukat Malik taking the Border enclave of Moirang on the 14th, their independent activities were largely limited due to their Japanese patrons' supply lines being stretched thin.
+At the start of May, Slim and Scoones began a counter-offensive against the Japanese 15th Division and INA 1st Division north of Imphal.
 Progress was slow, as movement was made difficult by monsoon rains and IV Corps was short of supplies.

-Also at the beginning of April, the Japanese 31st Division under Lieutenant-General Kotoku Sato reached Kohima.
-Instead of isolating the small British garrison there and pressing on with his main force to Dimapur, Sato chose to capture the hill station.
+Also at the beginning of April, the Japanese 31st Division under Lieutenant-General Kotoku Sato alongside the INA 2nd Division under M.Z.
+Kiani to their right flank reached Kohima.
+Instead of isolating the small British garrison there and pressing on with his main force to Dimapur, Sato cand Kiani chose to capture the hill station.
 The siege lasted from 5 to 18 April, when the exhausted defenders were relieved.
 A new formation HQ, the Indian XXXIII Corps under Lieutenant-General Montagu Stopford, now took over operations on this front.
-The 2nd British Infantry Division began a counter-offensive and by 15 May, they had prised the Japanese off Kohima Ridge itself.
+The 2nd British Infantry Division began a counter-offensive and by 15 May, they had prised the Japanese & INA off Kohima Ridge itself.
 After a pause during which more Allied reinforcements arrived, XXXIII Corps renewed its offensive.

-By now, the Japanese were at the end of their endurance.
-Their troops (particularly 15th and 31st Divisions) were starving, and during the monsoon, disease rapidly spread among them.
-Lieutenant-General Sato had notified Mutaguchi that his division would withdraw from Kohima at the end of May if it were not supplied.
-In spite of orders to hold on, Sato did indeed retreat.
+By now, the Japanese and INA were at the end of their endurance.
+Their troops (particularly Japanese 15th and 31st and INA 1st and 2nd Divisions) were starving with nothing much in the way of supplies, and during the monsoon, disease spread rapidly among them.
+Lieutenant-General Sato had notified Mutaguchi that his and Kiani's divisions would withdraw from Kohima at the end of May if they were not supplied.
+In spite of orders to hold on and Khan's 1st Divsion belatedly reinforcing them, Sato did indeed retreat.
 The leading troops of IV Corps and XXXIII Corps met at Milestone 109 on the Dimapur-Imphal road on 22 June, and the siege of Imphal was raised.